navapbc/template-infra/docs/decisions/infra/0010-feature-flags-system-design.md

 Define features in [app-config](/infra/app/app-config/), and use that configuration in the [service layer](/infra/app/service/) to create and configure the features in AWS Evidently.

 * Everything is defined in code and in one place.
-* Feature and feature configurations are updated automatically as part of service deploys or can be done manually via a terraform apply.
+* Feature and feature configurations are updated automatically as part of service deploys or can be done manually via a `terraform apply`.

 The configuration in the app-config module might look something like the following: